annamlee/cse15l-lab-reports/lab-report-3.md

 Here is a report centered around researching commands for CSE 15L!
 The command I chose to research was `find`.

 ## Find only directories
 The `-type d` command-line option outputs all the directories in a given file.
+This command is useful for when there are multiple files and directories within the working directory and the user is only interested in the directories, because using `ls` in this scenario would just flood the screen with unnecessary file names.
 Source: https://www.redhat.com/sysadmin/linux-find-command

 # Example 1
 ```